Lombiq/Open-Source-Orchard-Core-Extensions/Readme.md

 You can activate various sample content in the site:

 - [Lombiq Training Demo for Orchard Core](https://github.com/Lombiq/Orchard-Training-Demo-Module/): Select the _Training Demo_ setup recipe when you first run the site.
 - [Lombiq JSON Editor](https://github.com/Lombiq/Orchard-JSON-Editor): Go to Recipes in the admin dashboard and select "Lombiq Open Source Orchard Core Extensions - JSON Editor Sample".
-After that, you can go to Content Definition to see the sample item in action.
+  - Content Items > JSON Example Page: Shows the sample item in action.
+Edit shows the JSON Editor where you can change the JSON value.
+View demonstrates simple JavaScript consuming the JSON content.
+  - Content Definition > Content Types > JSON Example Page > JsonExampleField: You can edit the this field's JSON Editor's configuration object here.
+Check out the Templates property!

 ## Contributing and support